chili-chips-ba/uberClock/2.soc-litex/0.doc/Installation.md

 Until the Pull Request is approved you will need to manually copy the target and platform file for the specific board we are using.
 In this case it is the `alinx_ax7203` board and the files are located in the `6.migen` folder of the repository.

-### Use a script that automates all of this

-If you'd like to use a bash script that does all of the steps above you can simply use the [install_litex.sh](https://github.com/chili-chips-ba/uberClock/blob/main/2.soc-litex/install_litex.sh) script located in the [2.soc-litex](https://github.com/chili-chips-ba/uberClock/tree/main/2.soc-litex) folder.
+TODO: Maybe write a script that does all of this?

-## Vivado Installation

-For a detailed Vivado installation guide please consult [this](https://github.com/chili-chips-ba/wireguard-fpga/wiki/1.-Setting-Up-Vivado) document that can be found on the Wiki of our Wireguard project.